JustinSDK/cqMore/docs/curve.md

 ## Parameters

-- `func`: a parametric variable in the range 0 to 1.
+- `func`: the parametric equation of a curve.
 - `*args`: the positional arguments.
 - `**kwargs`: the keyword arguments.